satkis/receptai/SEARCH_IMPLEMENTATION_GUIDE.md

 ## 📋 **Overview**

-Complete implementation of query-based search system for Paragaujam.lt that replaces tag collections with direct search functionality, just like Lamaistas.lt.
+Complete implementation of query-based search system for Ragaujam.lt that replaces tag collections with direct search functionality, just like Lamaistas.lt.

 ## ✅ **What's Been Implemented**